-PRIP Trust is a pioneer in the development sector in Bangladesh for her unique approach to capacity development.
-Over the last two decades, PRIP has established her strong position for comprehensive and quality program services to build institutional capacity, particularly of NGOs, other civil society organizations, networks and local governments to achieve their respective goals more effectively and efficiently.
+PRIP Trust is a pioneer organization in the development sector in Bangladesh for its unique approach to capacity development.
+Over the last two decades, PRIP has established its strong position for comprehensive and quality program services to build institutional capacity, particularly of GO & NGOs, other civil society organizations, networks and local governments to achieve their respective goals more effectively and efficiently.

 PRIP was initiated in 1988, as an USAID sponsored project, titled, ‘Private Rural Initiative Program’ (PRIP), which was managed by Pact Inc., Washington, USA.
 From 1994, PRIP had undergone a carefully planned transition from a project to an organization.
 Finally, PRIP Trust emerged as a Bangladeshi NGO in 1995.
 Presently, PRIP is registered under the Trust Act 1882 (Deed No- 1V – 2) and also with the NGO Affairs Bureau of the Government of Bangladesh (Registration No. 1051).
 However, since 1996 PRIP Trust, as a national support organization, has been implementing Capacity Building (CB) programs to provide long-term institutional and human capacity development support to the strategic local NGOs and various issue based networks and forums in a systematic and sustainable approach.
 Major focus of PRIP Trust is to build institutional capacities of NGOs, Public and Private sectors including other Civil Society Organizations, towards enhancing the efficiency and effectiveness of organizational performance for attaining Inclusive Good Governance.

 PRIP’s Vision: A just and equitable society based on the principles and practices of Good Governance.

-Mission Statement: PRIP Trust strives to build human and institutional capacities of State and Non-state Actors in the field of Institutional Development, Social Accountability, Local Governance, Civic Engagement, Gender & Development, Human Rights, Disaster Risk Reduction & Climate Change, Research, Monitoring & Evaluation, ICT and Socio-financial Inclusion.
+Mission: PRIP Trust strives to build human and institutional capacities of State and Non-state Actors in the field of Institutional Development, Social Accountability, Local Governance, Civic Engagement, Gender & Development, Human Rights, Disaster Risk Reduction & Climate Change, Research, Monitoring & Evaluation, ICT and Socio-financial Inclusion.

 PRIP Trust nurtures and values commitment and professionalism in designing and delivering quality services, particularly, in the areas of Capacity Building, Organizational Development (OD), Change Management, Network & Forum Development, Community Mobilization, Knowledge Management, Advocacy and Gender Mainstreaming.
 PRIP emphasizes on ICT and provides ICT solution, and promotes ICT in grass root level.
 PRIP promotes democratic values and practices, and operates with a rights-based approach.

-To enhance efficiency and effectiveness of NGOs by institutionalizing good governance practices in program and organizational management;
+To enhance efficiency and effectiveness of Go & NGOs by institutionalizing good governance practices in program and organizational management;

 To enhance collaboration amongst NGOs, Government, Civil Society, and Private Sector for effective contribution to overall development through better synergy and harmony;